 Cord blood is typically collected immediately after a baby is born and can be stored for future medical use.
 Collecting cord blood is non-invasive and painless for both the baby and the mother.
 The collected cord blood is processed, tested, and cryogenically frozen for long-term storage.

-Should your baby ever need stem cell therapy, their cord blood is a 100% match[1].
+Should your baby ever need a stem cell therapy which does not require donor cells to be used, their cord blood is a 100% match[1].
 In addition, should a family member need stem cell therapy, banking your baby’s cord blood could increase their chances of a match – for example, a sibling has a 40-60% chance of being a match.

 Cord blood can be used in medical treatments to replace damaged or diseased blood and immune system cells in conditions such as leukaemia, lymphoma, and certain auto-immune disorders.
 These stem cells can help regenerate healthy blood cells and rebuild the immune system after chemotherapy or radiation treatments.
-Today, umbilical cord blood is used as an approved treatment for over 80 illnesses[2].
+Today, donor umbilical cord blood, such as from a sibling, has been used in transplant over 35,000 times, treating more than 80 different conditions; from leukaemia to sickle cell anaemia[2].

 In addition to the treatments available today, there is promising research with stem cells in regenerative medicine, which one day could help grow new organs or possibly treat conditions such as Parkinson’s Disease.

-Frozen cord blood can be stored indefinitely and could be used well into a donor’s old age; who knows what medical advancements have been realised in that time.
+While most of this research is at an early stage and outcomes are not yet known, frozen cord blood can be stored indefinitely and could be used well into a donor’s old age.
+Who knows what medical advancements may be realised in that time.

 There is only one chance to store your baby’s cord blood – at birth.